hero

-Arduino IoT Cloud Remote App
+IoT Remote App

-Learn how to set up the IoT Cloud Remote app to control & monitor your dashboards and access your phone's sensor data.
+Learn how to set up the IoT Remote app to control & monitor your dashboards and access your phone's sensor data.

-The Arduino IoT Cloud Remote phone application lets you control and monitor all of your dashboards in the Arduino IoT Cloud.
+The Arduino IoT Remote phone application lets you control and monitor all of your dashboards in the Arduino Cloud.
 With the app, you can also access your phone's internal sensors such as GPS data, light sensor, IMU and more (depending on what phone you have).

-The phone's sensor data is automatically stored in cloud variables, which you can also synchronize with other Things.
+The phone's sensor data is automatically stored in Cloud variables, which you can also synchronize with other Things.
 This means your phone can become a part of your IoT system, acting as another node in your network.

-The Arduino IoT Cloud Remote app now supports data collection in background mode.
+The Arduino IoT Remote app now supports data collection in background mode.
 This can be enabled inside the app.
 Please note that your microphone is NEVER used in background mode, only when the app is being used directly.
 See more in the Background Mode section

 Hardware & Software Needed